Moduli spaces of Ulrich bundles on the Fano 3-fold $V_5$: Preliminaries

 \subsection{Fano 3-fold $V_5$}

-The Fano 3-fold $V_5$ is the unique smooth 3-fold of Picard number 1, degree 5 and index 2.
-It is well-known that $V_5$ is a generic codimension 3 linear section of $\Gr(2,5).$ The cohomology group of $V_5$ over $\ZZ$ is isomorphic to $\ZZ^4$ as an abelian group as follows.
+The Fano 3-fold $V_5$ is the unique smooth Fano 3-fold of Picard number 1, degree 5 and index 2.
+It is well-known that $V_5$ is a generic codimension 3 linear section of the Grassmannian $\Gr(2,5)$ of 2-dimensional subspaces in a 5-dimensional complex vector space $V$.
+The cohomology group of $V_5$ over $\ZZ$ is isomorphic to $\ZZ^4$ as an abelian group as follows.